 - The following is a list of these settings and how to apply them.
-Note that if the text is already typed, you can highlight all or only a portion of the text for the change. - View: Controls which fonts show in the menu under Font: - All: Displays all installed fonts plus any that have been temporarily installed during this session of SCAL - Favorites: Displays all fonts you have assigned as a Favorite in the Library - O This Project: Dispays all fonts currently used since starting this particular project during this session

-6 Font: Menu of fonts which can be used for new or existing text.
-Note that you can also add to your icon to the right.
+Note that if the text is already typed, you can highlight all or only a portion of the text for the change. - View: Controls which fonts show in the menu under Font: - All: Displays all installed fonts plus any that have been temporarily installed during this session of SCAL - Favorites: Displays all fonts you have assigned as a Favorite in the Library - This Project: Displays all fonts currently used since starting this particular project during this session - Font: Menu of fonts which can be used for new or existing text.
+Note that you can also add to your bold Italic Reload:

-Favorites list by selecting a font and then clicking on the
+Favorites list by selecting a font and then clicking on the is icon to the right.